OctopusDeploy/docs/docs/getting-started/best-practices/deployment-and-runbook-processes.md

 - Clicking on the **RAW** button will show you all the messages without any formatting.
 - Clicking on the **Download** button will download the entire log.

 The task log represents the deployment or runbook run details but is typically useful when debugging.
-The majority of the time, you'll spend in the Task Summary.
-The Task Summary will provide an overview of the deployment or runbook run.
+The majority of the time will be spent in the Task Summary as it provides an overview of the deployment or runbook run.

 ![task summary after a deployment](images/task-summary.png)